lennyleadership/spiritual_notes/content.en/docs/32_tabernacles/02_zac_poonen_tabernacle.md

 # Exactly According To The Pattern

 God was very particular that every part of the tabernacle should be made exactly according to the pattern that He gave Moses (Exod.25:9).
-God gave Moses specific instructions about the sizes of the different parts of the tabernacle and the materials to be used for each.
-Many Christians do not realize the need to do everything in the church and in their lives exactly as the Lord has commanded in His Word.
-They allow their human understanding to decide how far to obey God and where to modify His commands.
+God gave Moses specific instructions about the sizes of the different parts of the tabernacle and the materials to be used for each. <b>Many Christians do not realize the need to do everything in the church and in their lives exactly as the Lord has commanded in His Word.
+They allow their human understanding to decide how far to obey God and where to modify His commands</b><label for="" class="margin-toggle sidenote-number"></label><span class="sidenote">Problem #1</span>.

 Moses had seen the construction of magnificent pyramids in Egypt.
 But he did not modify God's simple pattern of the tabernacle to make it more appealing to human eyes.
 In every detail, he constructed it exactly as the Lord had commanded him (Exod.39:1-40:33).That was why the glory of God filled it.
-If Moses had been given this pattern when he was 40 years old, he would perhaps have tried to 'improve' on God's pattern with his Egyptian wisdom!
-The tabernacle may have looked better then - but the glory of God would have been absent.
-This is what has happened in many churches.
+If Moses had been given this pattern when he was 40 years old, he would perhaps have tried to 'improve' on God's pattern with <b>his Egyptian wisdom</b>! <b>The tabernacle may have looked better then - but the glory of God would have been absent.
+This is what has happened in many churches</b><label for="" class="margin-toggle sidenote-number"></label><span class="sidenote">Problem #2</span>.

 God's thoughts and ways are far higher than ours (Isa.55:8,9).
-Those who do not realize this will always add their human ideas to God's commandments.
+Those who do not realize this will always <b>add their human ideas to God's commandments</b>.
 Only those who are eager for the glory of God to be manifested will be able to find God's perfect pattern and will for their lives.

 Our Lord lived His entire life on earth fulfilling minute details of Old Testament prophecies that had been made concerning His birth, life and death.
 He was careful at all times to fulfill everything that was written "in the Book" concerning Him (Heb.10:7).

-There are many things we can learn from the way that Jesus - the first "body of Christ" - lived on earth.
-For example, He was born in an ugly cowshed and grew up in simplicity, having nothing about Him that was attractive to man (Isa.53:2).
-The second body of Christ (the church) is to be the same.
-Those in the church today who try to attract people through impressive buildings and music and programs etc., have not realized this truth.
+There are many things we can learn from the way that Jesus - <b>the first "body of Christ"</b> - lived on earth.
+For example, He was born in an ugly cowshed and grew up in simplicity, having nothing about Him that was attractive to man (Isa.53:2). <b>The second body of Christ (the church)</b> is to be the same. <b>Those in the church today who try to attract people through impressive buildings and music and programs etc., have not realized this truth</b><label for="" class="margin-toggle sidenote-number"></label><span class="sidenote">Problem #3</span>.

 At the end of our Lord's life on earth, He could say that He had finished the work that the Father had given Him to do (Jn.17:4;19:30).
 Paul too lived in such a way that he was able to complete the entire course of God's plan for his life (2 Tim.4:7).
-If Christians don't bother to find out what the Lord wants them to do, but instead plan their lives, according to their own wisdom, the glory of God will not rest on their lives or their ministry.
+If Christians don't bother to find out what the Lord wants them to do, but instead plan their lives, according to <b>their own wisdom</b>, the glory of God will not rest on their lives or their ministry.

-While human wisdom would have started with outlining the dimensions of the tabernacle first, before going into the smaller details, God began first of all by giving Moses the pattern for the ark of the covenant.
+While <b>human wisdom</b> would have started with outlining the dimensions of the tabernacle first, before going into the smaller details, God began first of all by giving Moses the pattern for the ark of the covenant.
 The ark was a small piece of furniture to be placed in the smallest room of the tabernacle - the most holy place (Exod.25:10).
 But that room was where the glory of God was going to be present.
 And so that had to come first.
 This teaches us that everything in our lives must begin with God - even as the Bible itself begins with the words, In the beginning God¦...".
 We must consider God first in every decision that we take.

 It was when Moses was alone with God on the mountain, fasting and praying for forty days that he saw the pattern for the tabernacle (Exod.25:40).
 People who are in too much of a hurry to wait on God or who care more for the opinions of men will never be able to understand the will of God.

 God called Bezalel and Oholiab to build the tabernacle and He gave them supernatural abilities through the Holy Spirit to do this task (Exod.31:1-3).
 The power of the Holy Spirit is what we need too, to build the church today.

 # The Parts Of The Tabernacle
-Zac Poonen and Ian Robson in front of 16 DaCosta Square

 The outer court of the tabernacle was 150 feet long by 75 feet wide.
 A sheet of fine white linen - symbolizing the righteousness of Christ - enclosed it.
 That which separates those inside the church from those outside is not a different level of human righteousness, but the fact that those inside are clothed with the righteousness of Christ.
 The white linen also symbolizes the simplicity that should characterize the church.
 Babylon the harlot, on the other hand, is depicted in the book of Revelation as being grand and pompous in many ways “ quite a contrast to the simplicity of the Bride of Christ (cf. Rev.17:4 with 19:8).